dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * Diff query: the Authorization Server returns a list of diff entries.
 Each diff entry is related to one of the most recent updates, in the portion of the TRL pertaining to the requester.
 The Authorization Server MAY support this type of query.

-   The entry associated to one of such updates contains a list of token hashes, such that: i) the corresponding revoked Access Tokens pertain to the requester; and ii) they were added to or removed from the TRL at that update.
+   The entry associated with one of such updates contains a list of token hashes, such that: i) the corresponding revoked Access Tokens pertain to the requester; and ii) they were added to or removed from the TRL at that update.
 The processing of a diff query and the related response format are defined in {{ssec-trl-diff-query}}.

 The TRL endpoint allows the following query parameter in a GET request.